openjs-foundation/cross-project-council/proposals/stage-1/CPC_CHARTER/CPC-CHARTER.md

 No more than one-fourth of the Voting CPC members may be affiliated with the same employer.
-Removal or resignation of a Voting CPC member, or a change of employment by a Voting CPC member could cause more than one-fourth of the Voting CPC membership to be affiliated with the same emplyer.
+Removal or resignation of a Voting CPC member, or a change of employment by a Voting CPC member could cause more than one-fourth of the Voting CPC membership to be affiliated with the same employer.
 Such a situation must be immediately remedied by the resignation or removal of one or more voting CPC members.